zed-industries/zed/docs/src/remote-development.md

 - `user@host` will assume you meant `ssh user@host`
 - `ssh -J jump target` to connect via a jump-host
 - `gh cs ssh -c example-codespace` to connect to a GitHub codespace
-- `doctl compute ssh example-droplet` to connect to a DigitalOcean droplet
+- `doctl compute ssh example-droplet` to connect to a DigitalOcean Droplet
 - `gcloud compute ssh` for a Google Cloud instance

 ### zed --dev-server-token isn't connecting